ChangesNowBowie

 ChangesNowBowie is an album composed of material recorded in live sessions in 1996 by English musician David Bowie.
-Initially released for streaming on 17 April 2020, the album also had a limited release for Record Store Day, 29 August 2020, as both an LP and CD.
+Initially released for streaming on 17 April 2020, the album also had a limited release for Record Store Day, 29 August 2020, on vinyl and CD.
 The album contains a set of recordings initially recorded for a BBC broadcast for Bowie's 50th birthday.

 Background

 The recordings which became ChangesNowBowie were initially recorded in 1996, in preparation for a BBC broadcast.
 At the time, Bowie was preparing for his 50th birthday concert, which would be celebrated on 9 January 1997, at Madison Square Garden, New York, and it is from these rehearsals that the recordings were made.
 The show took place a day after Bowie's fiftieth birthday, featuring a number of guests such as the Foo Fighters, Sonic Youth, and Lou Reed.

 The songs were initially broadcast, between segments of interviews not present on the release, on BBC Radio 1 on 8 January 1997, Bowie's birthday.
 ChangesNowBowie marks the first official release of these recordings.